Common Manual Handling Injuries

 To think about how an object is moved, whether it is carrying, lifting or pushing.

 Considering if the person is capable of these tasks, which commonly includes their fitness and strength.
+A company can be held liable if such an assessment is not carried out correctly.

 Considering the shape, weight and size of the objects.
 For example, certain objects might require two people or more to carry.